robklein604/arpeggio/README.md

 todo: unit tests, integration, selenium

-### And coding style tests
+## Coding style

-I like to use snake_case for everything as it is the most readable.
+I like to use snake_case for everything as it is the most readable to me.

 ## Built With